mahes-a/StagingBuild/README.md

 - Provide the lakehouse table name in the OneLakePath_or_TableName column in control table

-- If the source table doesnot have physical partitions and we need parrallel copy from the table then we can enable Dynamic range partition option , Refer below image for details , partition column parameters are listed below
+- If the source table does not have physical partitions and we need parallel copy from the table then we can enable Dynamic range partition option , Refer below image for details , partition column parameters are listed below

 <img width="778" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/594b8f80-4744-46c7-b275-1a379842bc3b">